Appeal Rental Dispute Judgment Services in Dubai

 What happens if I miss the deadline for the appeal at the RDC?

-If you fail to file within 15 days from the date of judgment issuance, your right to appeal is forfeited under RERA procedures.
+If you fail to file within 15 days from the date of judgment issuance, you forfeit your right to appeal under RDC procedures.
 The original decision becomes final and enforceable.
-In rare cases, a reconsideration petition may be filed if new evidence or procedural violations are proven.
+In rare cases, you may file a reconsideration petition if new evidence or procedural violations are proven.

 How long does the tenancy appeal process take in Dubai?